bitsapien/slackbot-rails/README.md

 Attributes inside '{}' will be evaluated on the present object of the model, for example :
-`It is {valid?} that the present object passed validations` would output -> `It is true that the present object passed validation`
+`It is {valid?} that the present object passed validations` would output -> `It is true that the present object passed validations`

 #### Setting Defaults